 “A wide range of sensitive information – from your business processes, business plan, analytics, statistical information to client lists and financial information – may be protected as confidential information and there is often a significant risk to a business in that information becoming public knowledge.
-It is therefore important that stakeholders understand how valuable information can be protected.”
+Therefore, it is important that stakeholders understand how they can protect valuable information.”

 Jamie Carr, Head of Dispute Resolution Team

 In situations where confidential information is disclosed (either deliberately or inadvertently), it’s crucial to act quickly.
 Therefore, you should seek legal advice as soon as it becomes apparent that the information is in the hands of third parties.